 The abduction of Sabrina Allen was in sharp contrast to that of Patterson.
 While Patterson's disappearance came out of nowhere, Allen's had been seen coming for some time.
 After her parents divorced, sole custody was awarded to her father, in large part due to her mother's personality disorders.
 Her mother was furious over the decision, and began to make threats to kidnap her daughter.
 She also began to lodge a series of accusations that her ex-husband was abusing Sabrina.
 The allegations were determined to be baseless and her mother was allowed only supervised visits.
 It was on her first unsupervised visit that Sabrina was taken.
 The two were spotted in Mexico over a year after the abduction.
 Allen was nearly recovered, but she and her mother evaded the authorities.
 Sabrina appeared unhappy at the time, with poor physical care, and told people her mother was having financial problems.

-Photos and vital statistics for Alexis are posted below.
-More information about Sabrina Allen can be found in her case file.
-If you have seen either child or have any information on their cases, please contact the National Center for Missing and Exploited Children at 1-800-THE-LOST.
+More information about Alexis' case can be found on her NCMEC poster.
+Sabrina Allen was located in Mexico in October 2014.
+If you have have any information on Patterson's case, please contact the National Center for Missing and Exploited Children at 1-800-THE-LOST.

 Back to the Essay Page